AlbertoHernandezHidalgo/PyBioGateway/README.md

 # PyBioGateway

-A Python package to perform SPARQL queries and exploit the data available on BioGateway.
+A Python package to perform queries and exploit the data available on BioGateway.

 ## Table of Contents